 Conscientiousness has a great impact on health.
 In fact, Jennifer Lodi-Smith, a postdoctoral student at the Center of Vital Longevity says that “Being conscientious predicts good health because a conscientious individual is actually going to go out and do things their doctor says they should be going to stay healthy.”
 Because conscientious people value time, they don’t waste it experimenting things on their own.

-5. A conscientious person does not break a promise.
+5. A conscientious person does not break a promise

-Another trait of a successful person is that he never makes promises if he can’t abide his own words.
+Another trait of a successful person is that he never makes promises if he can’t abide by his own words.
 Honesty is a virtue that only a brave and dependable person has.
 He is committed to his promise.
-And through that commitment, he will build trust and good relationship with others.
+And through that commitment, he will build trust and a good relationship with others.

-6. A conscientious person never gives up.
+6. A conscientious person never gives up

 The reason why companies love to hire conscientious people is that managers know how valuable these people are to the organization.
 Conscientious people have more grit than others.
 They are more willing to perform a difficult task.
 And if they fail, they always find solutions and make better decisions.
 They never leave a challenge unsolved.
 This is also the observation of Brent Roberts, a psychologist at the University of Illinois.
 “Highly conscientious employees do a series of things better than the rest of us.”

-7. A conscientious person never avoids a problem.
+7. A conscientious person never avoids a problem

 Successful people understand that success does not come without challenges.
 But instead of ignoring problems, they develop a high sense of internal locus of control.
 That is becoming responsible for their actions.
 If something goes wrong, they don’t run away – they will face and fix it.

 A conscientious person understands that problems can’t solve themselves.
-In order to get things work again, one should have a strong sense of responsibility to settle the situation.
+In order to get things to work again, one should have a strong sense of responsibility to settle the situation.